7ep/r3z/README.md

 #### Summary of relevant Gradle commands
 * `gradlew test` - run all the tests in this code
+* `gradlew test -Pnoui` - run all the non-ui tests
+* `gradlew test -Pjustui` - run only the ui tests
 * `gradlew jar` - build the jar, in build/libs/
 * `gradlew run` - run the application.
 Stop with ctrl+c